 County Roscommon, Ireland located in the midwest.
 It makes up 1 part of 5 counties of the province of Connaught, alongside Sligo, Galway, Leitrim and Mayo.
-With 3 main towns Roscommon, Boyle and Castlerea.
+With the 3 County Roscommon towns, Boyle and Castlerea.
 The county is the 11th largest of the 32 at 2548 sq metres, however 27th largest in regards to population.

 County Roscommon Ireland was named after the main town Roscommon.
 With the word Ros meaning a wooded, gentle height and Comán, the first abbot and bishop of Roscommon.

 Roscommon was officially established as a county in 1585

 This county borders 7 other counties Galway, Mayo, Sligo, Leitrim, westmeath, Longford and Offaly.

 Roscommon is home to one of very few famine based museums in the world.
 And with castle ruins, monestery and the renowned Rathcroghan which is is a collection of 240 identified archaeological sites.
 Roscommon is steeped in history and a hidden heartland within Ireland.

 Top 5 Things To Do In Roscommon

 So here we go the the top things to do in Roscommon